By Lynn Esser, Former Educator & Administrator

 7. Earn extra credit.

 If you’re like me, you’re constantly taking pictures.
-Help your child combine their summer journal and pictures into a summer memories book, PowerPoint, video, or some other format so he/she can have a fun way to share what they did over their summer vacation.
+Help your child combine their summer journal and pictures into a summer memories book, PowerPoint, video, or some other format so they can have a fun way to share what they did over their summer vacation.

 Share your tips.